 - Setup an SSL with the LetsEncrypt integration of Ghost

 Feel free to ask any questions or leave a comment.
-I would love to hear your feedback or just interact.
+I would love to hear your feedback or interact with you as a reader.

-If you are interested in trying this all for yourself or just want to try DigitalOcean and see what they've got to offer, below you will find an affiliate link.
+If you are interested in trying this all for yourself or want to try DigitalOcean and see what they've got to offer, you will find an affiliate link below.
 When you sign up, you will receive $100 of credit for a period of 60 days.
 After that, if you decide to continue using DigitalOcean, I also receive additional credit.